jreeves3/BiPartGen-Artifact/README.md

 ## scripts
 Scripts to generate a subset of benchmark formulas.
-* random - random graphs with 130 edges, n from [11,20], encodings from [direct,sinz,split,mixed], -A (default) and -B (Exactly-One) constraints
+* random - random graphs with 130 edges, n from [11,20], encodings from [direct,sinz,linear,mixed], -A (default) and -B (Exactly-One) constraints
-* randomPGBDD - random graphs with 130 edges, n from [11,20], encodings from [sinz,split], -A (default) constraints, bucket permutation (-Sched) and variable ordering (-Ord) options.
+* randomPGBDD - random graphs with 130 edges, n from [11,20], encodings from [sinz,linear], -A (default) constraints, bucket permutation (-Sched) and variable ordering (-Ord) options.
 (Note: this outputs .._variable.order, .._bucket.order files with usecase shown in the example section below)
 * symmetry-breaking -